 A certificate of completion or an agency official training transcript may be submitted to demonstrate completion of the prescribed basic training courses.
 The agency official transcript must contain the training organization's name, amount of training hours, the date(s) completed, and be on the applicant's employing agency letterhead or indicate that it is an official transcript from the agency.
-Both the basic homicide and interview and intervoiewing techniques when applicable.
-The basic homicide course should be at least 24 hours and the interview and interrogation courses should be offered by a Reputable Training organization that teaches best practices pertaining to the course topic.
+Both the basic homicide and interview and interrogation courses must contain trauma-informed components and include trauma-based interviewing techniques when applicable.
+The basic homicide course should be at least 24 hours and the interview and interrogation course should be at least 8 hours.
+Both courses should be offered by a Reputable Training organization that teaches best practices pertaining to the course topic.
 WSCJTC's Child Abuse Interviewing & Assessment and Sexual Assault Investigations: Victim-Centered Engagement and Resiliency Tactics courses do not fulfill the interview and interrogation requirements.